LAMcGuinness/Milestone2-/README.md

 Solution : Put code inside window.onload

 ### User Stories
 #### First time user
+* Navigate through the website with ease and find all information presented clearly.
+    - First time user can clearly navigate through the site by using the fixed navigation bar at the top.
+It is visable at all times on all devices.
+Also clicking the logo on same with bring you back to the landing page.
+* Learn more about cocktail making and mixology.
+    - This can be done by using the search function in the cocktail section.
+* Easily find the selection of cocktails that instructions are available to make on this website.

+* Easily find the ingredients needed, instructions on making and serving selected cocktail.

+* Increase my knowledge and skill in cocktail making

+* Have links to social media to learn more about the company.
+    - Links the the companys social media accounts can be found at the bottom of all pages.

+* Link to contact information incase of any further questions or feedback.
+    - There is a contact form page.
+Here a user can send form once name, email and message containing questions or feedback is filled out.

 #### Returning User
+* Easily navigate around the website.
+    - Navigation can be easily done by using the navigation bar at the top of page or the back and forward buttons on browser.
+* Find favourite and new cocktails to make.
+    - Using search bar
+* Search for cocktails
+    - Using the search bar.
+* Find links to social media account
+    - Social media links are in the footer of each page.
+When they are clicked they link will open in a new page so they will not loose there place on orginal page
+* Contact the creators if I have some suggestions or queries.
+    - Contact section is accessible through the navigation bar.
+Once there a form can be sent once the user has entered name, email and message.

 ### Functionality
 #### Checked for broken links
+1. Started on landing page from the top left side clicked every button and link to ensure that each button had the anticipated action.
+Everything working as expected.
+2. Same tests carried out on cocktail page... ***##FINISH WHEN COMPLETE##***
+3. Same tests carried out on contact page.
+All links working as expected.
 #### Tested browser back/forward actions
+* Back and forward actions working as anticipiated throughout the site.
 #### Tested form validation
+* Cocltail button on landing page works properly directs user to the cocktail section.
+* Search Button in cocktail section ###****!!FINISH WHEN COMPLETE
+* Contact form worked as expected.
+It will not send unless all feilds contain text.
+Email feild must contain "@".
+Submit works.

 ### Compatibility